inabikarilibrary/inalib/index.md

-# Welcome to RU
+# Welcome to Inabikari Library!
-Here you can find guides, strategies and reviews on all things competitive Inasuto!
+Here you can find guides, strategies and all things competitive IE GO Strikers 2013!

 ## Directory